galterdatalab/foundations-genomebrowsers/Excercise2.md

   * When you're done, hit the "Submit" button near the top of the selection panel.

 ## Adding regulation tracks in Ensembl
+A few regulatory features are shown by default in Ensembl.
+* There is a Regulatory Build track displayed under the transcripts in the browser graphic.
+It displays promoters (and their flanks), enhancers, CTCF binding sites, open chromatin, and TF binding sites.
+There is a color legend under the browser graphic.
+If you click on "Regulation" in the left menu, your window will zoom out by default, showing a much larger view with many genes and more regulation features packed in.
-Regulation tracks are a little more tricky in Ensembl.
-They don't display featured tracks in the browser view.
-Instead, you must click on "Configure this page" in the left side menu.
+Regulation tracks are a little more tricky to add in Ensembl.
+They don't display featured tracks in selectable menus in the browser view, like UCSC.
+Instead, you must click on "Configure this page" in the left side menu OR click on "Add/remove tracks" just above the browser graphic.